NathanielRose/BMI-AI-site/src/sections/about.md

 ---
-title: An Emerging Technology Paradigm
+title: An Emerging Biotechnology Paradigm
 type: about
 ---